Railway accidents in Queensland: Wynnum West, 2021

 At 13:39 on 26 February 2021, a Queensland Rail suburban express passenger train on the Cleveland Line was approaching the Kianawah Road level crossing when it collided with a motor vehicle.
 The vehicle was destroyed and the sole occupant was fatally injured and the only 2 occupants of the train, the driver and guard were not injured.

 An ATSB investigation found that although all safety systems were operational at the time of the accident, the boom barrier did not meet the Australian standard (AS 7658) or Queensland Rail's own level crossing safety standard as there was a 3.1 metre gap between the tip of the lowered boom barrier and the median island on the northern side of the level crossing.
 The report also concluded that, "Queensland Rail had not been managing risk at level crossings in accordance with the requirements of its level crossing safety standard" and "The standard stated that public and pedestrian level crossings were to be assessed every 5 years or sooner.
 However, the Kianawah Road level crossing had not been assessed for 19 years".
 This was due to Queensland Rail having just one person qualified to assess all public, pedestrian, private, maintenance and construction level crossings which numbered in the thousands.

 Accidents with injuries only

 Toowoomba, 1916

-On 24 May an examiner in the railway department, Toowoomba, had the first finger of the right hand jammed in the Westinghouse brake on a carriage.
-The finger was badly crushed, and, it is understood, will have to be amputated.
+On 24 May 1916 an examiner in the railway department, Toowoomba, had the first finger of the right hand jammed in the Westinghouse brake on a carriage.
+The finger was badly crushed, and would likely have to be amputated.